-Here is the updated table– now presented as a picture file.
+Here is the updated table for 2018– now presented as a picture file.
 Feel free to share, tweet, pin, or print!
-Tell people they can visit this post to see the detailed list of medical references.
+Tell people they can visit this post to see the detailed list of medical references ( below ).

-To read more, visit my post on ImprovingBirth.org, and check out the initiatives that we have going on there, including the National Rally to Improve Birth and the Big Walk-In.
+To find out how you can help, visit ImprovingBirth.org, and check out the initiatives that are going on there, including the March for Moms and the Mother-Friendly Hospital Initiative.

 - *In 2007, 27% of low-risk females with no prior cesarean birth had a C-section.
 (The majority of this percentage consists of first-time mothers; however, because this includes a small number of women with prior children, this number may differ slightly from other data reported on the internet).
 Data accessed from September 2012 from HealthyPeople.gov.
 Click here to see the healthy people data set.
 Scroll down to MICH 7.1 and click on the link that says “Reduce cesarean births” to see the data.